Paternity Testing FAQsLearn about DNA paternity testing and some of the more unusual questions we get asked

 We never disclose any information to any person or body unless specifically told to release this information by the individuals taking the test.
-This has never happened in over twenty years of performing DNA paternity testing.
+This has never happened in 15 years of performing DNA paternity testing.

 Can you test for paternity before the child is born?